 Some credit card payment processing companies charge extra fees for everything from PCI compliance to setting up your account.
 Average credit card processing fees range from 1.7% for swiped card payments up to 3.5% for keyed-in transactions.
-As you can see, credit card processing fees can be complex and difficult for business owners to understand.
-So how do you know when you’re paying too much for credit card processing?
-Here are a few ways you can identify and avoid extra credit card processing fees in 2021.
+As you can see, credit card transaction fees can be complex and difficult for business owners to understand.

 What Credit Card Processing Fees Am I Being Charged?